recursehex/Hybrid/docs/type_system/unicode.md

 ### 1. Direct UTF-8 Input

-You can directly type or paste Unicode characters in your source code:
+You can directly type or paste Unicode characters in your source code.
+The lexer validates the UTF-8 spelling and converts it to the engine's native widths (`string` → UTF-16, `lchar` → UTF-32) during compilation:

 ```c
 char euro = '€'         // Euro sign